junxit/us-congress-bills-114/metadata.md

 - 2015-01-22 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-01-22 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-01-22 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-01-23 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2015-01-25 — Subcommittee on Crime, Terrorism, Homeland Security, and Investigations Discharged.
+- 2015-01-26 — Considered under suspension of the rules. (consideration: CR H542-546)
+- 2015-01-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+515.
+- 2015-01-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-01-26 — Mr. Royce moved to suspend the rules and pass the bill.
+- 2015-01-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H542-544)
+- 2015-01-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H542-544)